Menactra Meningococcal Vaccine

 The U.S. FDA-approved Menactra® contains N meningitidis serogroup 8 A, C, Y, and W-135 capsular polysaccharide antigens individually conjugated to diphtheria toxoid 9 protein.
 N meningitidis A, C, Y, and W-135 strains are cultured on Mueller Hinton agar and ten grown in Watson Scherp media containing casamino acid.

 Vaccines can help prevent meningococcal disease, which is any type of illness caused by Neisseria meningitidis bacteria., says the U.S. CDC.

 Meningococcal (Groups A, C, Y and W-135) Polysaccharide Diphtheria Toxoid Conjugate Vaccine, Sanofi Pasteur Inc. STN/BL: 125089

-Menactra vaccine is indicated for active immunization to prevent invasive meningococcal disease caused by Neisseria meningitidis serogroups A, C, Y, and W-135.
-Menactra vaccine is approved for use in individuals 9 months through 55 years of age.
+Menactra® is indicated for active immunization to prevent invasive meningococcal disease caused by Neisseria meningitidis serogroups A, C, Y, and W-135.
+Menactra vaccine is approved for use in individuals nine months through 55.
 Menactra vaccine does not prevent N meningitidis serogroup B disease.